System Design Space

 Open RFC

-Signs server certificates, isolating the risk from the root key.
+Signs operational certificates and isolates risk from the root key.

-Production approach: private keys should be stored in KMS/HSM with minimal access rights, regular rotation and mandatory auditing of key operations.
+The practical baseline: private keys should live in KMS/HSM-backed storage with least-privilege access, regular rotation, and mandatory auditing of key operations.

 Certificate and key lifecycle controls